 - Spices: cinnamon, cardamom, or even something like pumpkin spice would be great mixed into the batter.
 About ¼ - ½ teaspoon based on preference.

-Air-tight container in the fridge for 2-3 days.
+Store cooked pancakes in an airtight container in the fridge for up to 3 days.

 Yes, if eating within a few hours keep warm in the oven at 200℉.
 If not, put in the fridge then reheat in the oven at 200℉.